Coding4Glory/modneo-pjs/README.md

                        may also be used for a reload after change.

                                                        *tiny-pjs.nvim-PjsList*
-:PjsList               *experimental* lists the trusted projects.
+:PjsList               !experimental! lists the trusted projects.
 Since it
                        uses `vim.print()` the output is not very readable.

+                                                      *tiny-pjs.nvim-PjsZEdit*
+:PjsZEdit!             !disabled per default! opens the state file in a
+                       buffer.
+Even if enabled a bang is required to actually open the state file, otherwise a warning will be emmited

+                       The Z was injected in the name to let this command appear at the last position in auto completion.
 ```

 ## Contribution 🤜🤛